SupaaHiro/schwifty-lab/blog-articles/20251018-ckad/article_EN.md

 ⚠️ Important:
 Verify that your Kubernetes cluster is configured with a CNI plugin that implements NetworkPolicy.
 Without such support, any defined policies will be silently ignored.
 I ran some local tests with Kubernetes on Docker Desktop and with minikube, but neither supports them natively.
 In the end I opted for a temporary environment on [KillerCoda Playgrounds](https://killercoda.com/playgrounds)

-## How to Get the Resources
+## Getting the Resources

-All the manifests and examples mentioned in this post are available in the following repository:
+All manifests and examples mentioned in this post are available in the following repository:

 ```yaml
 git clone https://github.com/SupaaHiro/schwifty-lab.git